Vehicle Transmission Stuck in Gear Limp Mode

 A transmission stuck in gear, also known as limp mode, is a condition where the transmission cannot shift out of a particular gear, usually a low gear.
 It is typically caused by an issue with the transmission control module (TCM) or the transmission itself.
 The TCM is a computer that controls the transmission and receives input from various sensors to determine when to shift gears.
 When the TCM detects a problem with the transmission, it may enter into a fail-safe mode, also known as limp mode, to protect the transmission from further damage.

 One of the most common causes of a transmission stuck in gear is a malfunctioning transmission control module (TCM).
 The TCM is responsible for controlling the transmission, and it may malfunction due to a software issue, a wiring problem, or a hardware failure.
-In this case, the TCM may not be able to communicate properly with the transmission or shift gears properly.
+In this case, the TCM may not correctly communicate with the transmission or shift gears.

 Another common cause of a transmission stuck in gear is a mechanical issue within the transmission itself.
 Worn or damaged gears, worn or damaged synchronizers, or a malfunctioning clutch can cause this.
 These issues can cause the transmission to become stuck in a particular gear, as the gears may not be able to engage properly or disengage.